Spectacular Colored Pencil Artworks by Students That Will Blow Your Mind!

 Colored Pencil Artwork by Javar Williams-Grade 11

-Williams says that he enjoys using colored pencils because they are “so versatile.”
-He likes the way they allow him to create different textures and layers, adding depth and interest to his pieces.
-He also finds that colored pencils are forgiving, meaning that mistakes are easy to fix.
+Williams says he enjoys using colored pencils because they are “so versatile.”
+He likes how they allow him to create different textures and layers, adding depth and interest to his pieces.

 Broken Dreams